 GeneCards Summary for SOCS1 Gene

 SOCS1 (Suppressor Of Cytokine Signaling 1) is a Protein Coding gene.
-Diseases associated with SOCS1 include laryngeal benign neoplasm and myelodysplastic syndrome.
-Among its related pathways are Immune System and Signaling by GPCR.
+Diseases associated with SOCS1 include hodgkin lymphoma and hepatocellular carcinoma.
+Among its related pathways are Signaling by GPCR and Immune System.
 GO annotations related to this gene include protein kinase binding and insulin-like growth factor receptor binding.
-An important paralog of this gene is SOCS2.
+An important paralog of this gene is SOCS7.

 UniProtKB/Swiss-Prot for SOCS1 Gene

 SOCS family proteins form part of a classical negative feedback system that regulates cytokine signal transduction.
 SOCS1 is involved in negative regulation of cytokines that signal through the JAK/STAT3 pathway.
 Through binding to JAKs, inhibits their kinase activity.
 In vitro, also suppresses Tec protein-tyrosine activity.
 Appears to be a major regulator of signaling by interleukin 6 (IL6) and leukemia inhibitory factor (LIF).
 Regulates interferon-gamma mediated sensory neuron survival (By similarity).
 Probable substrate recognition component of an ECS (Elongin BC-CUL2/5-SOCS-box protein) E3 ubiquitin ligase complex which mediates the ubiquitination and subsequent proteasomal degradation of target proteins.
 Seems to recognize JAK2.
 SOCS1 appears to be a negative regulator in IGF1R signaling pathway.